Lake island: Artificial islands

 Artificial or man-made islands are islands constructed by human activity rather than formed by natural means.
 They may be totally created by humans, enlarged from existing islands or reefs, formed by joining small existing islands, or cut from a mainland (for example, by cutting through the isthmus of a peninsula).
 Artificial islands have a long history, dating back to the crannogs of prehistoric Britain and Ireland, and the traditional floating Uru islands of Lake Titicaca in South America.
 Notable early artificial islands include the Aztec city of Tenochtitlan, at the site of modern Mexico City.
 Though technically caused by human activity, islands formed from hilltops by the deliberate flooding of valleys (such as in the creation of hydroelectricity projects and reservoirs) are not normally regarded as artificial islands.

 Artificial islands are built for numerous uses, ranging from flood protection to immigration or quarantine stations.
 Other uses for reclaimed artificial islands include expansion of living space or transportation centres in densely populated regions.
 Agricultural land has also been developed through reclamation of polders in the Netherlands and other low lying countries.

 Notable modern examples of artificial lake islands include the Dutch polder of Flevopolder in Flevoland, the island of IJburg in Amsterdam, and Flamingo Island in Kamfers Dam, South Africa.
 At 948 km2, Flevopolder, in the now-freshwater lake IJsselmeer, is the largest man-made island in the world.

+Former islands

+A number of lake islands have disappeared for various reasons.
+Many lakes have been shrinking, so that some of their islands have become attached to or part of the mainland, such as Vozrozhdeniya Island, Kokaral, Barsa-Kelmes, and others in the Aral Sea; the Bogomerom Archipelago and others in Lake Chad; Shahi Island and others in Lake Urmia; and many others around the world.

+Other islands are lost by sinking below the lake surface, either by erosion, subsidence, or rising water level.
+Sunken Island in Otsego Lake is one example.
+Islands may also be lost by being artificially attached to the mainland, such as Urk in the former Zuider Zee.